aslze/asl/README.md

 printf("some highlighted text");
 ```

-Create threads (but you can also use lamdas):
+Create threads (but you can also use lambdas):

 ```cpp
 class MyThread : public Thread